jamzi/devhealth/content/blog/job-scraper/index.md

 ### Scraping job listings

 Since the student jobs page is generated on the backend, we can easily just use an Axios XHR library to get the content of the page.
-This is in contrast to running the whole browser environment with Puppeteer for JS rendered websites, like we did in our previous [Food scraper project](https://devhealth.io/food-scraper/).
+This is in contrast to running the whole browser environment with Puppeteer for JS rendered websites, as we did in our previous [Food scraper project](https://devhealth.io/food-scraper/).

 ### Knowing what to send to the user